Travel Safranbolu City, Turkey

 Safranbolu has impressive areas of natural beauty in addition to its historical and architectural interest.
 Areas of dense forest, canyons and valleys all offer other activities such as trekking, mountaineering and cycling, as well as the more gentle activity of picnics.
 Places of interest outside the town include Ancekaya Aqueduct and canyon, the houses of Yoruk Village, Bulak and Hizar Caverns, Hacilarobasi, Ucboluk and its surrounding rock tombs, Duzce Canyon, Saricicek Plateau and Uluyayla.

-Natıonal And Natural Parks in Safranbolu
+Natıonal and Natural Parks in Safranbolu

 Safranbolu has impressive natural beauties besides historical piece of arts and houses.
 Dense forest areas, canyons and valleys are maintaining possibilities for other touristic activities such as trekking, mountaineering and cycle as much as it is appropriate for picnic.
 Incekaya Aqueduct and canyon, marvelous houses having Yoruk Village, Bulak and Hizar Caverns, Hacilarobasi and Ucboluk Village surrounding Rock Tombs, Duzce Canyon, Saricicek Plateau and Uluyayla, Gurleyik Picnic Area are the other tourism areas of the city.